How to Get to the Golden Gate Bridge

 The only problem with going by car to the Golden Gate Bridge is that the parking lots fill up pretty fast during peak season.
 This means you will have to arrive early or find another way to get to the Golden Gate Bridge.

 If you don’t have the option to go by car or you don’t want to waste time looking for a parking spot, you can take public transit.
 Numerous buses will take you to the Golden Gate Bridge.
 If you are using Google Maps for directions, we recommend using the Golden Gate Bridge Welcome Center as the location.

-NOTE: these buses are different than muni buses so you will need a separate ticket for them.
+NOTE: These buses are different than minibusses so you will need a separate ticket for them.
 You can buy these when you get on the bus.

 Hop On Hop Off Buses

-We think biking to the bridge is the most convenient way to get there.
+We think biking to the Golden Gate Bridge is the most convenient way to take in icon San Francisco landmark.
 You don’t have to worry about parking, and you don’t have to pay the toll to cross the bridge.

-Our bike shop is located in North Beach, and we have the perfect route for you to take to the Golden Gate Bridge.
-You can easily follow our Bike the Bridge route by biking to the waterfront and follow the bike path from there.
+Dylan’s bike shop is located in North Beach and has the perfect bike route for you to take to the Golden Gate Bridge.
+You can easily follow the Bike the Bridge route by biking to the waterfront and following the bike path from there.

 The bike path is mostly flat, but there is one hill close to the bridge.
-If you want to avoid this hill, we highly recommend renting an electric bike!
+If you want to avoid this hill, we highly recommend renting an electric bike in San Francisco!